CATALINA ISLAND KAYAK CAMPING

 From Little Harbor to:

 Church Rock – 12.5 mi

 Avalon – 16.75 mi

 Descanso Beach – 17.25 mi

-WEATHER ( generally) many exceptions- especially during el niño years.
+WEATHER ( generally) many exceptions- impossible to predict.
 Experience will be your best teacher.

 Wind patterns: Prevailing wind is from NW, parallel to coast. (paddling in NW direction [Avalon to Two Harbors] is “uphill”, while paddling towards SE is “downhill”).